fahadsiddiqui/k8s-learning/README.md

 # k8s-learning

-Learning k8s from KodeKloud and Udemy from Mumshad Manambeth.
+Learning k8s from KodeKloud and Udemy from Mumshad Mannambeth.